yyu233/StudyNote/General/Drool/KnowledgeBase.md

 ## Knowledge Base ##

-Use knowledge base to compile predefined rules
+Knowledge base is a collection of compiled predefined rules.
+Use KnowledgeBuilder to compile rules.
 ```
 KnowledgeBuilder kbuilder = KnowledgeBuilderFactory.newKnowledgeBuilder();